Omega (rocket): History

 In late May 2019, while conducting a static fire test of the first stage SRB, an anomaly occurred resulting in the destruction of the SRB nozzle (but not the stage itself).
 A thorough investigation revealed that the differential pressure between the nozzle's internal pressure and surface pressure following the static fire test was greater than expected; when thrust levels dropped below a critical point upon completion of the static fire, the outside air crushed the nozzle "in an instant, just like a soda can".

-In 2019, Northrop Grumman bid the OmegA launch vehicle to the US Air Force for the multi-year block buy launch contract that would cover all US national security launches in 2022–2026.
+In 2019, Northrop Grumman bid the Omega launch vehicle to the US Air Force for the multi-year block buy launch contract that would cover all US national security launches in 2022–2026.

-In August 2020, the US Department of the Air Force announced the results of the approximately US3.5 billion National Security Space Launch Phase 2 Launch Service Procurement, selecting only SpaceX and United Launch Alliance (ULA) to supply launches to the US Department of Defense in the 2022–2027 timeframe.
-NGIS OmegA was not selected.

-The contract type for the phase 2 contracts is new for US government launches as it will be a "firm-fixed-price, indefinite-delivery" type of launch contract and these contract awards are a part of "the transition of the national security launch program to take advantage of commercial innovation and private investments in launch vehicles".

-NGSS indicated they were "disappointed by the decision".
-The fate of the OmegA launch vehicle is unclear, as NGSS depended on the funding from the US military to develop the vehicle design to this point.

-The USAF announced on 7 August 2020, that they would wind down any remaining OmegA development contracts from phase 1, and may not pay out the entire maximum amount of the earlier 2019 contract to NGIS.
-The Air Force stated that they would work with NGIS "to determine the right point to tie off their work under the LSA agreements. ...
+On 7 August 2020, the US Department of the Air Force announced the results of the approximately US3.5 billion National Security Space Launch Phase 2 Launch Service Procurement, selecting only SpaceX and United Launch Alliance (ULA) to supply launches to the US Department of Defense in the 2022–2027 timeframe.
+NGIS Omega was not selected.
+The Air Force said they would wind down any remaining Omega development contracts from phase 1, and not pay out the entire maximum amount of the earlier 2019 contract to NGIS.
+The Air Force stated that they would work with NGSS "to determine the right point to tie off their work under the LSA agreements. ...
 The goal is not to carry them indefinitely, the point of an LSA was to create a more competitive environment".

+NGSS indicated they were "disappointed by the decision", and on 9 September 2020 they released a statement announcing the cancellation of the Omega launch vehicle program as NGSS depended on the funding from the US military to develop the vehicle.

 Description

-The OmegA launch vehicle concept is a three-stage-to-orbit launch vehicle originally proposed by Orbital ATK (subsequently Northrop Grumman after the 2018 acquisition of Orbital ATK) that principally uses three different solid-propellant rockets to get to orbit, along with a hydrolox upper stage.
+The Omega launch vehicle concept is a three-stage-to-orbit launch vehicle originally proposed by Orbital ATK (subsequently Northrop Grumman after the 2018 acquisition of Orbital ATK) that principally uses three different solid-propellant rockets to get to orbit, along with a hydrolox upper stage.

-The OmegA design was 59.84 m with a 3.71 m-diameter first and second stages and a 5.25 m-diameter upper stage.
+The Omega design was 59.84 m with a 3.71 m-diameter first and second stages and a 5.25 m-diameter upper stage.
 There were intended to be two version of the main rocket stack, plus variable 2 to 6 SRBs attached to the first stage to assist with the entire variety of NSSL reference orbits.

 The design payload for the primary DoD missions that it was being aimed at was 4900 kg to 10100 kg to GTO with the "Intermediate" version and 5250 kg to 7800 kg to GEO with the "Heavy" version.